nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 #### 3.7.1 Role and responsibilities

-Xroad-addon-messagelog handles the archiving and cleaning of the message logs.
+Xroad-addon-messagelog handles message logging, timestamping of the messages, and archiving and cleaning of the message logs.

 #### 3.7.2 Encapsulated data